MisoAI/miso-client-js-sdk/doc/page/sdk/context.md

 This is a quality-of-life module.
 You can save some shared variables with context API, so they will be passed into other API calls automatically.

+## User context

+To personalize search and recommendation queries, Miso SDK sends user identities (anonymous and/or signed-in) in its API payload.
+You can set the ids with context API once for all.

 ### Anonymous ID

 The SDK takes care of `anonymous_id` automatically using session storage.
 It will be managed and passed into API calls automatically.